With a large number of albums and tracks of folk dance music now available for purchase

 option to incapacitate these.

 The search facility is fast and thorough.
-Unfortunately you can not control what parts of the the information held
+However, you can not control what parts of the the information held

 whose name contain it.
-All tracks are then listed that contain "Jackson" in either the track title, the album title or
+All tracks are then listed that contain "Jackson" in either the song title, the album title or

 the performer name.

-In addition, there do not seem to be any wild characters in the search, so looking for "Nonsuch" and "Nonesuch"
+Unfortunately neither search nor filter seem to recognise any wild characters, so looking for "Nonsuch" and "Nonesuch"

 can not be done in one search.